apache/spark/UPDATING.md

 Dataflow job labeling is now supported in Dataflow{Java,Python}Operator with a default "airflow-version" label, please upgrade your google-cloud-dataflow or apache-beam version to 2.2.0 or greater.

-### Google Cloud Storage Hook

-The `GoogleCloudStorageDownloadOperator` can either write to a supplied `filename` or return the content of a file via xcom through `store_to_xcom_key` - both options are mutually exclusive.

 ### BigQuery Hooks and Operator